wp-plugins/twitter-feed/readme.txt

 7. arrow_up.gif - used to collapse the main application
 8. twitterImage.gif - used in the header
 9. twitterpageheader.gif - used in the header
+10. screenshot-1.png - image of the application running on a Wordpress front page
+11. screenshot-2.png - image of the Twitter Control Panel in Wordpress
-10. readme.txt - this information file
+12. readme.txt - this information file
-11. COPYING - a copy of the license terms for this release
+13. COPYING - a copy of the license terms for this release

 For further support or information please visit: http://community.plus.net/opensource/